 It goes without saying that the granting of bail takes time and money.
 Families should know what to expect when a loved one is arrested and a bail application is sought.

 When determining the bail amount, several factors are taken into account.
 The seriousness of the offense is a primary consideration, alongside what the interests of justice allow.
 Factors such as the risk of the accused committing further offenses while on bail, their flight risk, the potential to intimidate witnesses, and the possibility of jeopardising the trial will all be assessed.
 Bail amounts can range from hundreds of rand upwards, depending on the severity of the offense.
 It is up to the court’s discretion to determine the amount of granting bail.
+Families should also understand whether bail money is refundable, because the bail amount is separate from attorney fees and can be forfeited if bail conditions are breached.

 Time is often the most stressful part of a bail application.
 Our law requires that anyone arrested must be brought before a court within 48 hours of their arrest, excluding weekends and public holidays, if they have not already been released.
 This is guaranteed under section 50 of the CPA and section 35 of the Constitution.
 If the arrest happens late on a Friday, for example, the first appearance may only take place on the following Monday.
 At that first appearance, bail can be applied for if police or prosecutor bail has not been granted beforehand.The timelines for bail depend on the seriousness of the offence and the preparedness of both sides.
 In less serious matters, police bail can be granted within hours at the station.
 Where court bail is required, a magistrate may hear the application on the first appearance.
 However, it is not unusual for bail hearings to be postponed for various reasons.